Southampton 0-3 Manchester City

 Goal!

 Attempt saved.
-Victor Wanyama (Southampton) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Toby Alderweireld.

-Attempt saved.
-Victor Wanyama (Southampton) right footed shot from outside the box is saved in the top centre of the goal.
-Assisted by Emmanuel Mayuka.

-Attempt saved.
-Sergio Agüero (Manchester City) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Gaël Clichy with a through ball.
+Jesús Navas (Manchester City) right footed shot from outside the box is saved in the top centre of the goal.

+Sergio Agüero (Manchester City) wins a free kick on the left wing.

 Attempt missed.
-Victor Wanyama (Southampton) right footed shot from outside the box misses to the left following a corner.
+James Ward-Prowse (Southampton) right footed shot from outside the box is close, but misses to the left from a direct free kick.

 Foul by Vincent Kompany (Manchester City).